pdjr-signalk/pdjr-signalk-push-notifier/README.md

 In addition to sending emails the plugin can perform periodic and/or ad-hoc connection checks against the MSA.
-If, as will normally be the case, your MSA is located out on the Internet somewhere then these checks provide verification of WAN/ Internet availability.
+If, as will normally be the case, your MSA is located out on the Internet somewhere then the result of these checks can be considered a proxy for Internet connection state.

 The plugin uses
 [nodemailer](https://nodemailer.com/)